-- Sunlight is composed of the continuous spectrum of colours that make up the visible spectrum with red at one end and violet at the other.
+Sunlight is usually described as a continuous spectrum of colours that make up the visible spectrum with red at one end and violet at the other.